advocations/skype/Skype/AppSDK/GettingStarted.md

 ### Configure your project for the Skype for Business App SDK

 You can start coding and building your project with the App SDK after you complete the following configuration tasks for your platform.
+To get a quick start on App SDK development, use the [Helper classes](HelperClass.md) that you downloaded as source code in the App SDK download package.

 #### iOS